 Sheet-Pan Salmon & Squash

-What we like about this dish is that it somehow manages to combine warm, fall harvest flavors with a light, sunny, SoCal vibe.
+What we like about this dish is that it somehow manages to combine warm, winter flavors with a light, sunny, SoCal vibe.
 It’s the way the roasted veggies balance each other out: the sweet, creamy squash, the light, nutty cauliflower, and the crisp, bright red onion.
 It’s the salt-and-pepper simplicity of the salmon.
 It’s the zingy dressing, full of bright citrus, peppery heat, and earthy-sweet miso umami.
 And a sprinkle of toasty pumpkin seeds always keeps things lively.

 Tip: We’d make a double batch of the dressing, so you can use it on other dishes throughout the week.
 It will be brilliant drizzled on a spinach salad or a rice bowl.

 5 Tbsp extra-virgin olive oil, divided, plus more for drizzling

 Kosher salt, to taste

 2 Tbsp white miso